 \section{Abstract}

-Evolution and learning have historically been interrelated topics, and their interplay is attracting increased interest lately.
-The emerging new factor in this trend is morphological evolution, the evolution of physical forms within embodied AI systems such as robots.
-In this study, we investigate a system of hexacopter-type drones with evolvable morphologies and learnable controllers and make contributions to two fields.
-For aerial robotics, we demonstrate that the combination of evolution and learning can deliver non-conventional drones that significantly outperform the traditional hexacopter on several tasks that are more complex than previously considered in the literature.
-For the field of Evolutionary Computing, we introduce novel metrics and perform new analyses into the interaction of morphological evolution and learning, uncovering hitherto unidentified effects.
-Our analysis tools are domain-agnostic, making a methodological contribution towards building solid foundations for embodied AI systems that integrate evolution and learning.
+This study investigates a system of hexacopter type drones with evolvable morphologies and learnable controllers.
+The combination of morphological evolution and reinforcement learning is shown to produce unconventional drones that significantly outperform the traditional hexacopter on several tasks that are more complex than previously considered in the literature.
+In addition, novel metrics are introduced and new analyses are conducted on the interaction between morphological evolution and learning, uncovering previously unidentified effects.